Province of Málaga: Overview

-The prevailing climate is a warm Mediterranean with dry and warm, long summers with short, mild winters.
+The prevailing climate is a warm Mediterranean, with dry and warm long summers with short mild winters.
 The geographical relief varies greatly from zone to zone.
 In general, the coastal zone has a subtropical Mediterranean climate.
 To the north, a continental Mediterranean climate exists with cold, dry winters and warm summers.

-Its main industry and claim to fame is its tourist resorts, particularly those on the beaches along the Costa del Sol.
-These beaches are visited by millions of European tourists; other attractions include the gorge of El Chorro near Álora, El Torcal de Antequera, the Moorish-Mudéjar district of Frigiliana, the Dolmen of Menga, and the Caves of Nerja.
+The main industry and claim to fame are tourist resorts, particularly those on the beaches along the Costa del Sol.
+These beaches are visited by millions of European tourists; other attractions include the gorge of El Chorro near Álora, El Torcal de Antequera, the Moorish-Mudéjar district of Frigiliana, the Dolmen of Menga, the Tholos de El Romeral, the Dolmen de Viera and the Caves of Nerja.

 Population development

 The historical population is given in the following chart: